By: Heather Keys

 2. Arenal Region, Costa Rica

-Time to swap Italy’s scenic beauty for Costa Rica’s tropical charm—a hotspot for wellness tourism.
-The Arenal region, with its Arenal Volcano, rainforests, and hot springs, sets the stage for wellness.
-Here are a couple of spots you’ll want to check out:
+Time to swap Italy’s scenic beauty for Costa Rica’s tropical climate.
+The Arenal region, with its Arenal Volcano, rainforests, and hot springs, is a fantastic spot for a wellness retreat.
+Here are a couple of places you’ll want to check out:

-- Tabacon Hot Springs: Close to the Arenal Volcano, you’ll find Tabacon—a hot springs resort with a collection of natural thermal pools among vibrant tropical gardens and rainforest.
-Imagine unwinding in these geothermal heated pools and soaking up the mineral-rich waters, reputed for their healing benefits.
+• Tabacon Hot Springs: Close to the Arenal Volcano, you’ll find Tabacon—a hot springs resort with a collection of natural thermal pools among tropical gardens and rainforest.

-- The Springs Resort & Spa: Another standout in the Arenal region, the Springs Resort & Spa offers a mix of thermal pools of varying temperatures for a rejuvenating soak.
-And don’t miss out on their spa treatments set against the stunning backdrop of the Arenal Volcano and surrounding rainforest.
+• The Springs Resort & Spa: Another standout in the Arenal region, the Springs Resort & Spa has a mix of thermal pools of varying temperatures for a rejuvenating soak.

 And these two resorts aren’t just about thermal pools—they go above and beyond.
 From saunas and steam rooms to chill-out zones, they offer a holistic wellness journey.
 You can even try wellness activities like yoga, meditation, and nature hikes.